DouglasAllen/equationoftime.herokuapp.com/app/views/tut.md

 opted for a light sensor circuit.
 Maybe I could ajust it to twilight for the pc.

-   I found that the "Equation of Time" was needed to complete these calculations.
+&nbsp;&nbsp;&nbsp;   I found that the "Equation of Time" was needed to complete these calculations.
 It all made sense when I realized that almost equal amounts of daylight from daybreak to noon and from noon to nightfall are used.
 But when does "Noon" for my location actually occur?
 Keep this in mind as you read further.

-   Looking at the graph you'll see three wave forms.
+&nbsp;&nbsp;&nbsp;   Looking at the graph you'll see three wave forms.
 The two dashed wave forms sum together to form the solid red wave form.
 Notice that one occurs at two cycles of change.
 This is the Ecliptic cycle.
 It's caused by the tilt of the Earth spinning on its' axis making the Sun appear higher and lower in